ome/openmicroscopy/README.txt

 -------------------------------------------------

-OMERO provides a query server which can be deployed in multiple servlet servers (Tomcat, JBoss, etc.).
+OMERO provides a query server which can be deployed in various servlet servers (Tomcat, JBoss, etc.).
 It directly accesses the Postgres DB of an existing OME installation and returns OME Objects using the Hessian libraries from caucho.com.